Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Causality and State Semantics Verification

 We also compare the hippocampal readout at the real injection point against a fresh model:

 and compare the final logits:

 A persistent memory should give $\Delta_{\mathrm{read}} > 0$, while the logits may differ only slightly at initialization.

-\paragraph{D. Replay-buffer semantics.} The replay stores should be updated only during a training forward pass with targets present.
-We therefore record the recent and long-term replay counts before and after a train forward:
+\paragraph{D. Replay buffer semantics.} The replay stores should be updated only during a training forward pass with targets present.
+We therefore record the recent and long term replay counts before and after a train forward:

 and verify that evaluation leaves both counts unchanged:

 \paragraph{E. Target layout and graph coverage.} Two additional checks are useful for exact reproduction.

 First, the current forward path expects contiguous target tensors.
 Non-contiguous targets produced by slicing a larger tensor may trigger a reshape error.
 In practice, targets should be materialized as contiguous tensors before the forward call.